- Activity Level: moderate

 - Registered?: aca, akc

-Coton de Tulear Breed Profile
+Coton de Tulear Dog Breed Information

 The Coton de Tuléar is the quintessential happy-go-lucky pooch.
 The Coton (pronounced kah-tone) is a bouncy little companion dog that is primarily valued for its adorable personality and cute, stuffed-animal-like appearance.
 The breed originated in Madagascar several hundred years ago and is named for a port city there.
 The Coton de Tuléar is the national dog of the island of Madagascar.
 It is related to the Bichon Frise and the Maltese, but has its own distinct character.